awsdocs/aws-client-vpn-administrator-guide/doc_source/what-is.md

 + **Managed service** — It is an AWS managed service, so it removes the operational burden of deploying and managing a third\-party remote access VPN solution\.
 + **Highly available and elastic** — It automatically scales to the number of users connecting to your AWS resources and on\-premises resources\.
 + **Authentication** — It supports client authentication using Active Directory and certificate\-based authentication\.
-+ **Granular control** — It enables you to implement custom security controls by deﬁning network\-based access rules\.
++ **Granular control** — It enables you to implement custom security controls by defining network\-based access rules\.
 These rules can be configured at the granularity of Active Directory groups\.
 You can also implement access control using security groups\.
 + **Ease of use** — It enables you to access your AWS resources and on\-premises resources using a single VPN tunnel\.
 + **Manageability** — It enables you to view connection logs, which provide details on client connection attempts\.
 You can also manage active client connections, with the ability to terminate active client connections\.
 + **Deep integration** — It integrates with existing AWS services, including AWS Directory Service and Amazon VPC\.